kylui82/BookReview/README.md

 # BookReview

 ## Descricption
-- A book review website named Bookr with Django and HTML.
+- A book review website named Bookr with Django and SQLite.
 - Save CSV data into database
 - Allow CRUD Operations using the default Django Admin App
 - Use ORM to define the data schema